rspamd/rspamd.com/doc/modules/dmarc.md

     #exclude_domains = ["example.com", "another.com"]; # Alternative, use array to exclude reports from domains or eSLDs
   }
 ~~~

+Here is the list of options explained:

+* `enabled` (Required): Set to 'true' to enable DMARC reports.
+If 'false', no reports will be generated.
+* `email` (Required): The email address where DMARC reports will be sent.
+* `domain` (Required): The domain for which DMARC reports will be generated.
+* `org_name` (Required): The name of the organization generating the reports.
+* `bcc_addrs` (Optional): An array of additional email addresses to receive a copy of the DMARC reports.
+* `report_local_controller` (Optional): If set to 'true', stores reports for local/controller scans, which is useful for testing purposes only.
+* `helo` (Optional): The HELO identifier used in the SMTP dialog.
+* `smtp` (Optional): The IP address of the SMTP server used for sending reports.
+* `smtp_port` (Optional): The port number of the SMTP server.
+* `from_name` (Optional): The name that appears in the 'FROM' field in the SMTP messages.
+* `msgid_from` (Optional): The message ID format used in SMTP messages.
+* `max_entries` (Optional): The maximum number of entries allowed per domain in the DMARC report.
+* `keys_expire` (Optional): The expiration time for Redis keys storing report data.
+* `only_domains` (Optional): A path to a map file containing a list of domains or eSLDs for which reports should be stored.
+Reports from other domains will be ignored.
+* `exclude_domains` (Optional): A path to a map file containing a list of domains or eSLDs to be excluded from the reports.
+Alternatively, an array of domains can be used for the same purpose.

 In versions of Rspamd prior to 3.3, you could exclude certain domains from reporting by configuring the `no_reporting_domains` setting, which is a map of domains or eSLDs to be excluded.
 Starting from Rspamd 3.3, this option is also available in the `reporting` section.
 However, the legacy option `settings.no_reporting_domains` is still supported (although it's not recommended).